These are the best clipless road bike pedals on the market in 2021, reviewed by our expert testers.

 Speedplay is the notable exception, with its four-bolt pattern (but then the US company effectively reverses the entire system by mounting the clip mechanism onto your shoes, leaving the pedals to act as the cleats).

-To use these, you’ll need four-bolt shoes or the adapter, which is included with every set of Speedplay pedals.
+To use these, you’ll need four-bolt shoes or the adaptor, which is included with every set of Speedplay pedals.

 Float is measured in degrees and refers to the amount your foot can move before it’s released from the pedal.